Phantom-Tech1/ISE/SECURITY.md

 ## Supported Versions

-Our only supported version curranty is the beta, but this will change in the near future
+Our only supported version currently  is the beta, but this will change in the near future

 | Version | Supported          |
 | ------- | ------------------ |